Revised: Jan 2019

-Vehicles within this category are authorized to park free of charge in CU Boulder permit parking zones, service vehicle spaces, red service metered spaces and at loading docks up to the allotted time posted on the sign.
+Vehicles within this category are authorized to park free of charge in their assigned lot, service vehicle spaces, and at loading docks up to the allotted time posted on the sign.
 Vehicles in this category must pay at all parking payment machines and may not park at curb cuts or parking access points adjacent to spaces marked with the universal accessibility symbol or where signs prohibit parking.

 Motorcycle/Moped Virtual Permits